"WHEN you put your hand [RAFT*] in a flowing stream, you [it] touch the last that has gone before and the first of what is still to come."

 CLICK TO ENLARGE |

-No artist has been credited with this cover, and that's too bad because it's the art that has stayed fresh in my mind over the years, and not so much the details of Andre Norton's post-apocalyptic adventure story.
-That has faded away like wavelets behind a moving raft.
-But yes, Daybreak-2250 A.D. was a childhood favorite of mine.
-That cover screamed "take me home," and so I did, after convincing my mother to give me the necessary 40 cents so I could (plus 3 cents for tax).
-My initial copy was a 1965 Ace reprint, a replica of this original 1954 Ace Double, with only the upper portion of the sky removed.
-I think a re-reading of this novel is in order now, if not for the marvelous cover's sake, than for Andre Norton, who helped instill in me, and thousands of other kids, a love of reading.
+No artist has been credited with this cover and that's unfortunate because it's the cover art that has stayed fresh in my mind over these last several decades, and not so much the details of Andre Norton's post-apocalyptic adventure story.
+That has faded away like the wavelets behind a moving raft.
+But even so, Daybreak-2250 A.D. (also known as Starman's Son) remains a childhood favorite of mine.
+That cover screamed "take me home," and so I did, after convincing my mother to give me the necessary 40 cents so I could.
+My initial copy was a 1965 Ace reprint, a near replica of this original 1954 Ace Double, with only the upper portion of the sky removed.
+I think a re-reading of this novel is in order now, if not for the marvelous cover's sake, than for the memory of Andre Norton herself, who helped instill in me, and thousands of other kids, a love of reading.

-Here's a 1977 Ace reprint of Daybreak-2250 A.D., with new cover art featured.
-Instead of a Tabby cat we now have a Siamese cat.
+Here's a 1973 Ace reprint of Daybreak-2250 A.D., with new cover art featured.
+Instead of a Tabby cat we now have a very large Siamese cat.
 The artist was not credited here either, but I believe it is the work of famed Italian painter Gino D'Achille.
 What makes me believe that?
 Well, take a good look at the next entry below...

 'Fors was a mutant.
 He did not know what drove him to explore the empty lands to the north, where the great skeleton ruins of the old civilization rusted away in the wreckage of mankind's hopes.
 But he could not resist the urging that led him through danger and adventure, to the place where he faced the menace of the Star Men.'

 This cover is officially credited to Gino D'Achille.
-Note the similarity of the man here with the man on Daybreak-2250 A.D.-- it sure looks like the same artist did both covers.
+Note the similarity of the man here with the man on Daybreak-2250 A.D.--it sure looks like the same artist did both covers.
 D'Achille (1935-2017) gained widespread attention with his 1970's paintings for the John Carter of Mars series by Edgar Rice Burroughs.
-After that he went on to produce over 100 covers for other science-fiction and fantasy titles, as well as covers in many other genres.
+After that he went on to produce over 100 covers for other science-fiction and fantasy titles, as well as covers in many other genres and also magazines.
 This British edition of Hiero's Journey by Sterling E. Lanier was published in paperback by Panther in 1985.

 Hubert Rogers (1898-1982) created the cover art on the February, 1941 issue of Astounding Science Fiction, illustrating

 story.
-Interestingly, Rogers, after falling on hardship in
+Rogers story is interesting: after falling on hardship in

-New York City during the Great Depression, drove his Indian motorcycle
+New York City during the Great Depression, he drove his Indian motorcycle

 Big Apple, to fulfill his ever growing volume of pulp assignments.
-It's nice to be loved in so many places.
+It must be nice to be loved in two places.

 'Tarzan, always alert against intruding despoilers of his beloved jungle, orders an American hunter and an Arab slave trader to leave his country.
 But all are trapped in an ancient, medieval community isolated behind a wall of mountains for seven hundred and fifty years---and Tarzan is involved in one of the most fantastic adventures he has yet encountered.'